MZaFaRM/TheLifeOfPy/readme.md

 So, here’s **PetriPixel**—my attempt at creating a digital petri dish where you can create organisms by customizing their **phenotypic and genotypic traits** (like neural networks, size, color, and defense mechanisms) and release them into an environment to see how they interact.

+P.S.
+If you liked the project, a ⭐ would mean a lot.

 ## Key Features

 ![Laboratory](./docs/images/lab-beautified.png)